Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

 ### Changed
 - typedef name change
 - make glm a library instead of interface to get rid of warnings
+- add comment in CMakeList
+- change the target include rules

 ### Removed